JUVOJustin/as-processor/readme.md

 The **AS Processor** library is a robust synchronization and data chunking framework designed specifically for WordPress environments.
-Leveraging the power of asynchronous task management through the Action Scheduler, it provides a flexible and efficient orchestration for large-scale data processing tasks, such as API synchronizations, file-based (CSV, Excel, JSON) imports, and seamless chunk-wise data management.
+Leveraging asynchronous task management through the Action Scheduler, it provides a flexible and efficient orchestration for large-scale data processing tasks, such as API synchronizations, file-based (CSV, Excel, JSON) imports, and seamless chunk-wise data management.

 ### Core Features
 1. **Data Chunking and Processing**: